waggle-sensor/waggle/user_documentation/copy_waggle_image_to_memory_card.md

 sudo diskutil eject /dev/r${DEVICE_NAME}
 ```

-You can now savely disconnect the memory card from your computer.
+You can now safely disconnect the memory card from your computer.